GENESIS

 9 And Esau said, I have enough, my brother; [ Esau was never where Jacobs at.
 But over time, Esau had matured.
 He had become a man of accomplishment himself.
 He'd gained some degree of wealth and he began to appreciate, as he grew up, the brother that was his twin and that he had driven away in his own way.
 There could not be a more welcoming and gracious Esau welcoming Jacob back.
 With Esau, all was well, and it just goes to show that as Jacob did, if you make every possible effort you can to overcome a perceived hurt...
 And Jacob, of course, was going to send a big gift of livestock to Esau.
 Esau said, "Ha, no problem.
 We're brothers.
 It's so good to see you again."
 And if you will do everything you can to overcome the difficulties that you see, but then just let things work out, very often, the goodness of people comes out.
 And I don't think Esau ever became really a covenant guy during his mortality, but he turns out to have been a pretty good guy once he became an adult.
 I can live with people like that.
 People don't have to believe in covenant the way I do for me to love them and appreciate them and learn from them and consider them to be close, close friends.
 Even members of the church who might not be active or be where I'm at, I can be as close to them as to anyone else. ] keep that thou hast unto thyself.

-10 And Jacob said, Nay, I pray thee, if now I have found grace in thy sight, then receive my present at my hand: for therefore [ Because of the gifts that I gave you] I have seen thy face, as though I had seen the face of God, [ I have seen in your attitude toward me a change for the good and I want to keep ot that way. ] and thou wast pleased with me.
+10 And Jacob said, Nay, I pray thee, [ Which means, please, please. ] if now I have found grace in thy sight, then receive my present a [ The word for present is "minḼah" - a tribute given to a superior from a subordinate).
+This whole offering is a restitution offering and the act of Jacob bowing down (was probably full prostration). ] at my hand: for therefore [ Because of the gifts that I gave you. ] I have seen thy face, as though I had seen the face of God, [ I have seen in your attitude toward me a change for the good and I want to keep ot that way. ] and thou wast pleased with me.

 12 And he said, Let us take our journey, and let us go, and I [ Esau. ] will go before thee. [ As a protection for him. ]